 Full Year Context: 2025 Was Record-Breaking

 2025 closed with 1,50,231 property registrations in BMC limits — the highest annual figure in 14 years, a 6% increase over 2024.
-February 2026 shows this momentum continuing.
+Q1 2026's 40,231 registrations (+1% YoY) show this momentum is holding steady.
 The market isn't cooling.

 What This Means for Buyers Right Now